CasualChampionships/arcade/docs/minigames/events.md

     // ...
 }
 ```
-In this case, our listener will only be invoked in the given minigame phases.
+In this case, our listener will only be invoked during the `Grace` and `Active` phases of our minigame.

-If you want it to be between a larger selection of phases, we can do that too, and instead
+If you want it to be between a large section of your minigame, you can use the `registerBetweenPhases` method to register an after phase (inclusive) and before phase (exclusive):
-only invoke our listener if the minigame is between two phases (inclusive):
 ```kotlin
 val minigame: MyMinigame = // ...
 val grace = MyMinigamePhase.Grace